A beginner’s guide to anesthesia

 - Local anesthesia: This numbs a very small area of the body, and it is used for procedures such stitching a wound or having a mole removed.

 “The most common postoperative complication is nausea and vomiting,” Dr. Marinello says.
-“This is a result of the narcotics and inhalation gas.
-OB-GYN, eye and ear surgeries typically yield higher rates of postoperative nausea.”
+“Narcotics and inhalation gases are the most common cause of post operative nausea and vomiting.
+Also, OB/GYN, eye and ear surgeries carry increased risks.”

 There are also alternatives suggested by the doctor for some patients such as conscious sedation, which is a combination of sedative medications and anesthetics that block the pain.
 With conscious sedation, the patient is at variable levels of sleep but pain-free.
 The patient may be able to speak, allowing him or her to feel safer as he or she can observe what is happening.